WorHyako/mdflash/Readme.md

 Crafted with love and care, mdflash is an open-source marvel that keeps getting better with every contribution!
 Join the community and make your mark! 🤝

+## Dependencies

+mdflash relies on the following dependency:

+- Qt 5

 ## Getting Started

 ### Dependencies